 Rate the transparency of hospitals’ pricing

-After consulting health care data experts at Denniston and the nonprofit RAND Health Care, Money analyzed the extent to which a hospital’s publicly listed prices (known as chargemaster prices) accurately align with the revenue the hospital receives from patients or Medicare.
+After consulting health care data experts at Denniston and the nonprofit RAND Health Care, Money analyzed the extent to which a hospital’s publicly listed prices (known as “chargemaster prices”) accurately align with the revenue the hospital receives from patients or Medicare.
 In effect, we wanted to know: How likely is it that the listed prices will match what you’re billed after you’re discharged?

 We used two ratios to measure this.
-The first compared the hospital's chargemaster prices and its gross patient revenue, whether paid by uninsured patients or insurance companies; the second ratio is between the gross billed amount and the total amount approved by Medicare.
+The first compared the hospital's chargemaster prices and its net patient revenue, whether paid by uninsured patients or insurance companies; the second ratio is between the gross billed amount and the total amount approved by Medicare.
 Weighted equally, these ratios were standardized on a 100-point scale and translated into a letter grade based on the same ranges as listed above for the CRS.

 The result: a Price Transparency measure.
 The lower a hospital’s grade on this measure, the wider the gap between its listed prices and what patients have actually paid; the higher the grade, the smaller the difference between the facility’s public prices and the actual bills it issues.